 It’s hard for me to keep things simple, living with other people…especially people that don’t share the same vision.
 Trash, as a small example.
 We seem to generate shitloads of it, and it can drive me batty if I give it too much thought.
 Not going to get into the details of it, but…I feel like it’s impossible for me to do anything about it.
 I could address it, and try my best, but….seems like it would be a full-time job in itself, and…….no one else would help with it.
 Er, would go totally unappreciated by others.
 Is that an excuse?
 Being thrifty, I save glass jars, and yogurt containers, the odd produce baggie (I don’t usually grab them when shopping).
 These small efforts are tagged as me “hoarding”, and every time I turn around they’ve all been tossed out as trash.
 Another thing that drives me mad, is saving all the plastic grocery bags that come into the house….bagging them up to recycle, and having those end up in the trash too!
 If I draw any attention to it….I’m treated like I’m crazy.
 Anyway….ranting a little, and seriously feeling like…I’d have to live on my own to make changes.
 And, I don’t want James growing up with that same ‘disposable’ mentality.
 Blah.

 From what I’ve heard…used ISO containers can be had for around $1200 (scrap cost).
 40 ft long, by 8 ft wide.
 One to me, wouldn’t cut it.
 Way too narrow.
 Nice thing about containers is…they’re pretty much livable right off the truck.
 Plus, can simply add on to them at any time.
 I figure 2 is a good start, and can stack a couple more on down the road.
-Live in the container house while building a cob house, then use the container building as a studio.
+Live in the container house while following the Melbourne home designers ideas in building a cob house, then use the container building as a studio.
 Something like that.
 A hell of a lot cheaper then the new IKEA boxed homes they’re selling for $85grand.
 Just as much space.

 Ideally……….I want chickens, diary goats, and nice big garden.
 I want to buy as little as possible.
 Where I live…it’s illegal to have ANY livestock…not even one chicken, unless the property is over 2 acres.
 Think this about 1.5 acres, which SUCKS!!!
 So, first and foremost is adequate property for how I want to live, and at this point….from what I can afford……that looks like some remote, barren, section of Texas somewhere. 😛